GitCourseFernando/Avengers-curse/missions.md

 # Missions

-Investigate the plans of Dr. Doom
+* Investigate the plans of Dr. Doom.
+* Capture to Red Scull.